-The following is a guide on the various sections under each fund's profile starting on page 27, which also sets out information that is applicable or shared amongst the funds.
+The following is a guide on the various sections under each fund's profile starting on page 33, which also sets out information that is applicable or shared amongst the funds.

-This section gives you a snapshot of the fund with information such as the type of fund and whether its units are qualified investments for registered plans.
+This section gives you a snapshot of the fund with information such as the type of fund, the fund's creation date, the series of units it offers and whether its units are qualified investments for registered plans.

 This section includes the fund's fundamental investment objective and the strategies it uses in trying to achieve its objective.
-Any change to the investment objective must be approved by a majority of votes cast at a meeting of unitholders held for that reason.
+Any change to the fundamental investment objective must be approved by a majority of votes cast at a meeting of unitholders held for that reason.
 The Manager may change a fund's investment strategies at its discretion without notice or approval.